New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

     }
   }
 ```
 You can notice here that we are creating the interval only if the double click is happening outside of intervals, so that we avoid overlapping intervals problems.
-Also I am sorting the intervals with lodash `sortBy` function to keep the our collision functionality working.
+Also I am sorting the intervals with lodash `sortBy` function to keep our collision functionality working.

 ![multi-interval](/public/after-add.png)